fuse-lang/fuse-lang.github.io/_docs/basics/1-identifiers.md

 #### Future Proof Reserves

-These following keywords aren't a part of the language but they are reserved to keep current programs future proof and therefore one should not assume that all these keywords are comming in the upcomming releases of the Fuse language, Only a select few will get into the actual spec.
+These following keywords aren't a part of the language but they are reserved to keep current programs future proof and therefore one should not assume that all these keywords are coming in the upcoming releases of the Fuse language, Only a select few will get into the actual spec.

 ```
 abstract   final      override   priv       prot       typeof